Anna Schroeger

-I am interested in errors in human perception and performance, for instance, in the context of visual illusions and biases.
-My work is focused on spatial and temporal processing, eye-hand coordination, and face perception.
+I am fascinated by errors in human perception and performance, for instance, in the context of visual and auditory illusions and biases.
+My work is focused on spatial, temporal and motion processing, eye-hand-head coordination, and face perception.
+I love to explore complex statistics and new methods.

 When we watch a moving object, like a flying ball, we continuously predict how it will continue its movement (e.g., it might bounce from a wall, get caught, start falling due to gravity).
 Those predictions are based on our experience and often linked with certain conditions in the environment.
 But what happens if the conditions under which we gained our experience suddenly change?